-A person commits this offence if he possess, distributes or produces indecent photography of children.
+A person commits this offence if he/ she is in the possession of, distributes or produces indecent images of children.
 This offence can also extend to animals.

 |Possession of images involving penetrative sexual activity with a child.||26 weeks – 3 years||2 – 5 years||4 – 9 years|